Do-It-Yourself Garage Door Tutorials & How-To Instructions

 Crawford Torsion Spring Conversion

-In the early days of the garage door industry, every manufacturer stamped, rolled, molded, cut, and fastened its own hardware.
+In the early days of the garage door industry, every manufacturer stamped, rolled, molded, cut, and fastened its hardware.
 None of the torsion spring parts on Crawford garage doors are standard except for the 1" O.D. shaft.
-It's a little extra work to convert but the results will be worth the effort.
+It's a little extra work to convert, but the results will be worth the effort.

 Cable Installation